swaptacular/swpt_accounts/protocol.rst

   precaution in order to prevent a trick that opportunistic creditors may use to evade incurring negative interest on their accounts.
-The trick is to prepare a transfer from one account to another account for the whole available amount; wait for some long time; then commit the prepared transfer and abandon the first account (which at that point would be significantly in red).
+The trick is to prepare a transfer from one account to another account for the whole available amount, wait for some long time, then commit the prepared transfer and abandon the first account (which at that point would be significantly in red).